elvyrra/h-gitter/README.md

 ©Elvyrra S.A.S

 # Changeset :
-## v2.0.1
+## v2.1.1
+* Fix bugs on projects and repositories privileges
-* Lazy loading on the list of commits in a repository
+* Display only the number of open issues
+* Add the button to create a branch from an issue only for new issues

 ## v2.1.0
 * Close an issue if a merge request has '#<id>' in it title, id being the id of the issue